Belize at the 2018 Commonwealth Games

 Belize competed at the 2018 Commonwealth Games in the Gold Coast, Australia from April 4 to April 15, 2018.
 It was Belize's 10th appearance at the Commonwealth Games.

-The Belize team consisted of 12 athletes (nine men and three women) that competed in four sports.
+The Belize team consisted of 12 athletes (nine men and three women) who competed in four sports.

 Cyclist Alicia Thompson was the country's flag bearer during the opening ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of several competitors participating in the Games per sport/discipline.

 Athletics (track and field)

 Belize entered four athletes (two per gender).